paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

         candidates per relay parent.
 The seconding limit is set to ~max depth + `~ to set an upper bound on candidates entering the system.

-## Candidates
+## Candidates Module

--   `Candidates`: a tracker for all known candidates in the view, and whether they are confirmed or not.
+-   Provides a tracker for all known candidates in the view, and whether they are confirmed or not.
 -   Confirmed:
     -   The first time a validator gets an announcement for an unknown candidate, it